 Let’s look at the history (and stigma) of menopause.
 Have you noticed how often the word is swept under the carpet?

-Whatever you think of it menopause is a word that’s often misused.
-It’s used broadly whereas it’s more accurate to speak of:
+Whatever you think of it, ‘menopause’ is a word that’s often misused, as it’s used so broadly.
+In actuality, it’s more accurate to speak of:

 - Perimenopause – the lead up to menopause when we experience most of the signs.